 What is Shopify Payments?

-Shopify Payments is an in-house payment provider by Shopify, playing the role as the default integrated payment gateway for your Shopify store.
+Shopify Payments is an in-house payment provider by Shopify, a top eCommerce platform in the market.
+It plays the role of the default integrated payment gateway for your Shopify store.
 From the moment your customers fill in their credit card information, it is responsible for managing all the steps up until the money has already been in your bank account.

 Shopify Payments is powered by Stripe technology, thus they are the same payment processor in essence.
 However, it is a much more merchant-friendly platform than Stripe and fully integrated into your store dashboard.

-Accepting payments in Shopify will involves 2 types of fee:
+Accepting payments in Shopify will involve 2 types of fees:

-- Credit card processing fee: The fee that your payment provider charges you for executing all the transaction, including transmitting data among buyers, sellers, issuing bank and acquiring bank.
+- Credit card processing fee: The fee that your payment provider charges you for executing all the transactions, including transmitting data among buyers, sellers, issuing banks, and acquiring banks.
 This rate depends on the provider that you choose.

 - Transactions fee: The fee that Shopify charges you on each transaction.
 Fortunately, after activating Shopify Payments, you will not have to pay a single coin for this.
 Even when you have multiple payment methods (including Shopify Payments) and customers end up choosing PayPal at checkout, it is still free of charge.